Back

 Details:

-We do the order of operations backwards to solve for W.
+Do the order of operations backwards to solve for W.

 \(12 + 3{\text{W}} = -4 + {\text{W}}\)

-First, we’ll subtract W from both sides to gather all terms containing W to the left side of the equation:
+First, subtract W from both sides to gather all terms containing W to the left side of the equation:

 This image shows the equation twelve plus three w equals negative four plus w.
 Under the w on the left-hand side is a red negative w and under the w on the right-hand side is another red negative w.

-Which gives us:
+Which gives you:

 \(12 + 2{\text{W}} = -4 {\color{Red} + 0}\)